kekse1/ansi.js/README.md

 * [Version **v1.1.1**](js/ansi.js) (updated **2024-09-19**)
 * [**Polyfill**](js/polyfill.js) (still **TODO**!)

-//**TODO**// The _polyfill_ is still missing, but it's on my TODO list.
-Either you wait for it, or feel free to create one. ... if you can't wait.

 ### Polyfill
 The [polyfill](js/polyfill.js) is important since I created this project within another one, where I massively extended the base functions/objects, etc.

+> [!WARNING]
+> //**TODO**// it is still missing, but it's on my TODO list.
+Either you wait for it,
+> or feel free to create one. ... if you can't wait.

 ## Description and Details
 At first, take a look at the `const DEFAULT_*` on top of the file.
 Kinda configuration.. jfyi.